Pendzl/pendzl/examples/README.md

 ## Overview

-This folder contains examples of how the OpenBrush library can be reused & how to customize the base implementation.
+This folder contains examples of how the pendzl library can be reused & how to customize the base implementation and some e2e integration tests.
-For more information please check the [documentation](https://learn.brushfam.io/docs/OpenBrush/smart-contracts/overview).